 Parcel 2 is owned by the Cattle Point Water District.
 This parcel contains a reverse osmosis treatment facility to serve certain residential portions of Cattle Point Estates.
-The NPS, in cooperation with private non-profit partners, would explore various less than fee title strategies to protect the woodland habitat of the remainder of the tract not dedicated to water treatment use and road access.
+The NPS, in cooperation with private non-profit partners, would explore various less-than-fee strategies such as a conservation or scenic easement to protect the woodland habitat of the remainder of the tract not dedicated to water treatment use and road access.